Barn Hack – Make Your Own Horse Grooming Wipes

 And yes, they work.
 This was a urine stain, and now it’s not on my horse or the grooming tools.

-If you are interested in the Easy Out I mentioned above for stain removal, you can find it here on Amazon.
+If you are interested in some new horse supplies, here you go!
 As an Amazon Associate, I earn from qualifying purchases, this comes at no additional cost to you!
 Thank you,